sushil7276/cource_project/Backend-README.md

 ## Config

  - **Config.env** 		config files to store all env variables
- - **Database.js** 	database file contain connectDB function to connect database
+ - **Database.js** 	database file contains connectDB function to connect the database

 ## Controllers

  - **CourseController.js** 		contains all controllers related to the course & watcher
  -  **UserController.js** 			contains all controllers related to the user & watcher
  - **PaymentController.js** 	contains all controllers related to the payment & subscription
- - **OtherController.js** 		contains remaing controllers like contact , course request, dashboardstats.
+ - **OtherController.js** 		contains remaining controllers like contact, course request, dashboardstats.

 ## Middlewares